What is the appropriate court to file? And what is the Family Division?

 When is alimony appropriate?

-In general there is a two prong test to determine whether alimony may or may not be appropriate.
+In general, there is a two-prong test to determine whether alimony may or may not be appropriate.
 The party seeking alimony has to show that there is a need for alimony and the party from whom alimony is sought has to have an ability to pay.
-In general alimony is to be "rehabilitative" in nature and is rarely awarded for an extended or permanent basis without good cause.
-There may be other considerations which need to be analyzed when discussing alimony.
-Call Clark Law Offices at (603)669-8700 today to discuss your specific situation.
+In general, alimony is to be “rehabilitative” in nature and is rarely awarded for an extended or permanent basis without good cause.
+There may be other considerations that need to be analyzed when discussing alimony.
+Call Clark Law PLLC at +1-603-473-4338 today to discuss your specific situation.

 I represented myself and the Court Order is not favorable for me, is it too late to get an attorney?

-You have 10 days from the issuance of a Court Order to request reconsideration or clarification.
+You have 10 days from the issuance of a court order to request reconsideration or clarification.
 If it is a Final Order, you have 30 days to file an appeal.
 It is always a good idea to get some legal advice before the deadlines to protect your interests.
 The ability of an attorney to make a difference after an order is issued is limited.
-Clark Law Offices encourages individuals to obtain legal advice to ask what your rights, options, and consequences may be before a hearing is held.
-Call us at (603) 669-8700 today.
+Clark Law PLLC encourages individuals to obtain legal advice to ask what your rights, options, and consequences may be before a hearing is held.
+Call us at +1-603-473-4338 today.

 When is Modification appropriate?

 In general, modification can be sought for child support and other financial orders such as medical coverage, tax exemptions, and uninsured expenses for children.
 Modification of child support can occur every three years, or earlier upon showing a substantial change in circumstances such as increase or decrease in income, loss of job, illness, or change in financial needs of ex-spouse or child.

 Modification of alimony may also be appropriate under certain change of circumstances and/or upon the remarriage or cohabitation, if specified in your prior orders.
 There is a limited time for modification to obtain and/or extend orders regarding alimony.

 There is also a statutory basis for the modification of parenting orders.